pudeIko/piva/docs/source/dataset.rst

 in above table with asterix (*).
 A lot of the other information, however, is needed for processing routines, such as angle-to-`k`-space conversion.

-Attributes that are not present in a given dataset are represented by the value `None`.